-As with all aspects of our business, our people with their skills and knowledge are our greatest asset to conduct our business while also providing stewardship for our environment.
+As with all aspects of our business, our people with their skills and knowledge are our greatest asset to conduct our business, while also providing stewardship for our environment and compliance with all environmental laws and regulations.
 We rely on our leadership and employees to effectively implement Teichert’s Environmental Policy and continually evaluate our processes for efficiencies and opportunities to improve.
 Teichert has a history of taking the initiative to stay ahead of environmental requirements – usually exceeding what is required and doing so before requirement deadlines.
-We participate in the development of new environmental rules, policies, and programs by partnering when possible with our various regulatory agencies.
+We participate in developing new environmental rules, policies, and programs by partnering, when possible, with our various regulatory agencies.

 Click here for our Environmental Policy.